Last updated 14 January 2019

 - procedures to handle complaints.

 The Banking Code also gives guarantors more information about borrowers and other rights.
-More information can also be obtained from the Mutual Banking Code of Practice, which is the code of practice for credit unions and mutual building societies, and the Mortgage and Finance Brokers Code of Practice, which is the code for mortgage brokers.
+More information can also be obtained from the Customer Owned Banking Code of Practice, which is the code of practice for credit unions and customer-owned banks, and the Mortgage and Finance Brokers Code of Practice, which is the code for mortgage brokers.